 One great advantage of The Ruby Experience is the availability of snowcats and cat-specific terrain.
 When we are unable to fly to our normal helicopter terrain because of storms or high winds, we have a spectacular area that has been specifically developed for snowcat access.
 The snowcat option is available to our guests as a replacement for the skiing/riding they would otherwise miss when the helicopters are grounded due of weather and cannot fly us to our heli skiing and riding terrain.

 The snowcats are based at an elevation of 7,400 feet, which is about 1,500 feet above the valley floor.
 In most cases, this elevation is below the cloud level even during a storm.
 When this is the case, skiers are lifted by helicopter into this special reserve.
 Allowing the opportunity for a great day of skiing when conditions are sometimes at their best - during the heart of the storm as snow accumulates throughout the day.

 Although we strongly believe that the option of skiing snowcats is a great alternative, it is the prerogative of each skier to decide to take advantage of this option.
-If so, the vertical lift of the snowcat is deducted from the total guarantee of 39,000 vertical feet of vertical lift for three-day tour.
-On the very rare occasion when any skier should ski only with the snowcats for the entire three days, we will refund the skier an amount equal to $40.00 per 1,000 feet of vertical to cover the 39,000 feet vertical lift guarantee, and Ruby Mountain Helicopter Experience will automatically apply a $1000 deposit towards a future trip to the Rubies later that season or the following season.
+If so, the ski runs while snowcat skiing is deducted from the total guarantee of 20 total runs for the three-day tour.
+On the very rare occasion when any skier should ski only with the snowcats for the entire three days, we will refund the skier an amount equal to $80.00 per run to cover the 20 run guarantee, and Ruby Mountain Helicopter Experience will automatically apply a $1000 deposit towards a future trip to the Rubies later that season or the following season.